Kaiwen-Tang/CS6101/README.md

 # CS6101
 Try colossal AI framework to train a model.
+The code is based on the tutorial of ColossalAI

 ## Environment requirement
 + torch